3 months, 3 weeks ago coachdan007Participant

 It’s an interesting question about making SP a calendar blocking extension of other task managers.
 This has always been a strategic question.
 Why not focus on what we do best which is our cloud scheduling service and leave the list management to those who offer the best tools.
 This way, everyone’s happy.
 Users can stick to their favorite to-do list app and get their tasks scheduled via SP’s cloud service.

 The best answer I found to this question was in Clayton Christensen’s classic book ‘The innovator’s solution’.
 In a nutshell, he suggests integrated solutions do not work for early-stage innovations.
 For example, if you think of a personal computer, it’s made up of a number of integrated components such as a CPU made by Intel and a graphics card made by MSI, etc. They all work well together because the ‘interfaces’ that define their collaboration are well established.
 In our task management industry, the ‘interfaces’ for automatic scheduling of tasks are far behind maturity.
 Why?
 Because it’s a very new concept mostly introduced by SkedPal.
 The metadata and the associated UX defined for tasks in existing to-do list apps are not designed for scheduling the tasks.
-Therefore, as an end user, you will end up doing a lot of workarounds using custom-fields or having to break your workflows in multiple apps, etc. Christensen suggests this will be a limiting factor for the growth of the innovation.1 week, 2 days ago derkorkParticipant
+Therefore, as an end user, you will end up doing a lot of workarounds using custom-fields or having to break your workflows in multiple apps, etc. Christensen suggests this will be a limiting factor for the growth of the innovation.3 months, 1 week ago derkorkParticipant

 Interesting.
 I figure it will be hard (if not impossible) to convince the makers of other task planners to provide the necessary infrastructure of fields and interfaces to make automatic scheduling available.
 You would at least need some fields for task duration, time map assignment and dependencies and most task managers are lacking at least one, if not all of these.